Psychology and Social Sciences Introduction National 5

 - Part Time

-Classroom sessions will include a variety of activities including individual work, group activities, whole class discussions and tutorials with your tutor.
+Classroom sessions will include a variety of activities including individual work, group activities, whole class discussions and tutorials with your lecturer.
 The course is networked and will therefore utilise videoconferencing facilities.

 How long will my course last?